 Companies in Ireland will no longer be able to rely on a UK based notified body.
 Conformity assessment files and relevant certification (compliance, authorised representation) must be transferred to an EU27 Notified Body.
 You can identify EU27 notified bodies here.
 Sectors with sector specific product certification should review advice issued by their regulator and sector specific factsheets issued by the National Standards Authority of Ireland.

+There is a clear distinction between Northern Ireland and Britain.
 The EU has said that UK Notified Bodies will lose their status as an EU Notified Body including in a ‘no deal’ scenario.
 UK manufacturers are therefore obliged to use a Notified Body in the EU27 to obtain new CE markings for products entering the EU market.
 UK goods regulated under the New Approach Directives and placed on the EU market before Brexit will be recognised.
 Goods that require a conformity assessment will not be recognised however and need to be reassessed by an EU27 based body.